tlamadon/blm-replicate/README.md

 ## How do I run this?

-The simplest way to use this replication package is to rely on the docker container that we have created.
+The simplest way to use this replication package is to rely on the docker container that we have created as described in solution 1.
+This will get it running almost instantly.

 ### Solution 1: get it running in less than 10 minutes, run our docker container

-If you want to see the code in action, you only need the following steps:

-1.  install the [docker app](https://www.docker.com/get-started) (if you don't have it already)
+Make sure you have [docker app](https://www.docker.com/get-started) installed on your computer.
+Then run the following command:

-2. download and start our replication container with only one command: `docker run -d --rm -e PASSWORD=blm -p 8787:8787 tlamadon/blm-replicate`
+    docker run -d --rm -e PASSWORD=blm -p 8787:8787 tlamadon/blm-replicate

-3. open your browser at [http://localhost:8787](http://localhost:8787/) and use login `rstudio` and password `blm`
-4. finally run `source("inst/main.R")`
+This will automatically download our docker container from dockerhub and start it.
 This will give you access to a fully functioning RStudio with the installed libraries and the code necessary to run the replication code.
+It should be available at [http://localhost:8787](http://localhost:8787), which points to your local computer.
+Use login `rstudio` and password `blm`.

+From there calling `source("inst/main.R")` will start the full replication, create all necessary intermediate results and generates all figures and tables, saving them in the `tmp` folder.
+We invite the researcher however to explore the `main.R`.

 By default, this will run all of the code using a __synthetic data set__.
-See later how to get access to Swedish data, and load it into the container.
+See belwo how to get access to Swedish data, and load it into the container.

-Note: make sure the docker app does not limit memory access to less than 16Gb.
+__Note:__ make sure the docker app does not limit memory access to less than 16Gb.
 See [here](https://stackoverflow.com/questions/44417159/docker-process-killed-with-cryptic-killed-message).

 ### Solution 2: install the replication package into your R environment